quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ![
 **Results of inter-haplotype distance scans using BXDs with *B* alleles at the chromosome 4 locus.**
-Adjusted cosine distances between aggregate 1-mer *de novo* mutation spectra on BXD haplotypes with *B* alleles at `rs52263933` (n = 38 haplotypes; 22,080 total mutations) and either *D* or *B* alleles at 7,278 informative markers.
+Adjusted cosine distances between aggregate 1-mer *de novo* mutation spectra on BXD haplotypes with *B* alleles at `rs27509845` (n = 44 haplotypes; 22,645 total mutations) and either *D* or *B* alleles at 7,278 informative markers.
 Cosine distance threshold at p = 0.05 was calculated by performing 10,000 permutations of the BXD haplotype mutation data, and is shown as a dotted grey line.
 ](images/fig-distance-results-conditioned.png){#fig:distance-results-conditioned tag="2-figure supplement 1" width=8.5in}

 ![
 **Quantitative trait locus scans for mutation spectrum phenotypes.**
-Using the BXDs with D genotypes at `rs52263933` (the marker with the highest cosine distance on chromosome 4; n = 55 RILs, 40,913 total mutations), we used R/qtl2 to perform QTL scans for the centered log-ratio (CLR) transformed fraction of each 1-mer mutation type.
+Using the BXDs with D genotypes at `rs27509845` (the marker with the highest cosine distance on chromosome 4; n = 66 BXDs, 42,171 total mutations), we used R/qtl2 to perform QTL scans for the fractions of each 1-mer mutation type.
 QTL scans also included a kinship matrix (that contained the pairwise genetic similarity between each pair of BXDs, calculated using the leave-one-chromosome-out method) as a random effect term using the `kinship` keyword argument in the `scan1` function.
 Plots show the log-odds (LOD) score at every genotyped marker in blue; the dotted black line represents the genome-wide LOD significance threshold (established using 1,000 permutations at an alpha of $\frac{0.05}{7}$ to account for the fact that 7 separate association tests were performed.)
 ](images/fig-qtl-scans.png){#fig:qtl-scans tag="2-figure supplement 2" width=8.5in}

 ![
 **Mutation spectra comparison in BXD strains.**
-Fractions of *de novo* germline mutations in BXDs with either *D* or *B* genotypes at markers `rs52263933` and `rs31001331`, stratified by mutation type.
+Fractions of *de novo* germline mutations in BXDs with either *D* or *B* genotypes at markers `rs27509845` and `rs46276051`, stratified by mutation type.
 ](images/fig-spectra-comparison-bxd-all.png){#fig:spectra-comparison-all tag="3-figure supplement 1" width=8.5in}

 ![
 **Mutation spectra comparison in Sanger Mouse Genomes Project strains.**
 Fractions of *de novo* germline mutations in Sanger MGP strains with either *D* or *B* haplotypes at the chromosome 4 and chromosome 6 mutator loci, stratified by mutation type.
 ](images/fig-spectra-comparison-mgp.png){#fig:spectra-comparison-mgp tag="3—figure supplement 2" width=8.5in}

 ### Supplementary Tables